 Despite vaccine propaganda claiming the shots are safe and effective, consumers should beware of these potentially dangerous drugs and the unscrupulous forces pressing for our compliance.
 We are not their human guinea pigs!
 Whether you're trying to protect your own physical health, or the well-being of a young child or close friend, always remember to give credibility to your own concerns: trust your inner voice.
 Don't allow yourself to be pressured into a situation against your will.
 If you are still unsure, seek out additional information until you are positive that the decision you are making is yours alone, and is right for you and your family.

-See Immunization Theory vs. Reality for more information.
+Immunization Theory vs. Reality by Neil Z. Miller.

 An extensive historical account